 There are several different tour companies that offer boat trips to Stingray City, each offering a slightly different experience, whether it’s the boat itself, time of day or where it stops.

 One of the most popular and reputable tour groups to book with is Red Sail Sports.
 They take visitors to Stingray City on luxury catamarans out to Stingray City with other stops depending on the tour you book.
 Some stop at coral reefs near Stingray City, while others go to Rum Point or for a sunset cruise.
-Their trips start at $80 for adults from the Safehaven dock and $45 from Rum Point, with kids paying half price.
+Kids pay half price.

 Red Sail Sports excursions leaving from their Safehaven dock last from 3.5 to 5.5 hours, with other shorter options departing from Rum Point, one of which is a 1.5-hour glass-bottom tour rather than a catamaran.